 By Mike Bennighof.
 Ph.D.

-With High Seas Fleet, our most recent expansion book for Great War at Sea, I was able to use the format to explore the question of Germany’s commitment to challenging Britain’s dominance at sea.
+Secret Treaties is an expansion for Great War at Sea: The Wine-Dark Sea.
+It’s based on the actual Triple Alliance war plan, the detailed document hammered out by Germany, Italy and Austria-Hungary for a naval war against the Allied powers (assumed to include Britain, France and Russia).
+In our High Seas Fleet book I explored the question of Germany’s commitment to challenging Britain’s dominance at sea.
 The “Dreadnought Race” was overblown at the time, by cynical arms manufacturers and opportunistic politicians.
 It wasn’t so much German determination to build battleships that helped bring Britain into the First World War as it was British belief that the Germans meant to do so.
-And with the book, an expansion for our Jutland game, we could look at how such a fleet, had it actually been built, might have been used in wartime.
+The book looks at how such a fleet, had it actually been built, might have been used in wartime.

 This is the same Italian fleet that refused to leave its bases during the First World War, mostly over the question of combined command.
 Italy had entered into no pre-war planning with the French or British, seeing them as potential enemies.
 In contrast, the Triple Alliance had agreed on command arrangements well before the war began: Anton Haus, commander of the Austrian battle fleet, would command the joint forces.
 The Germans convinced the Italians that the concession was necessary to bring the Austrians out of the Adriatic to fight in waters where the Dual Monarchy had no real interests.
 And they were probably right.